53rd Weapons Evaluation Group: World War II

 Major Thomas B. McGuire, Jr. was awarded the Medal of Honor for missions on 25 and 26 December 1944 leading flights of P-38's escorting bombers that struck Mabalacat Airdrome and Clark Field.
 He scored three confirmed victories on that Christmas day, and on the following day, he scored four more against Japanese fighters.
 On 7 January 1945, while attempting to save a fellow flyer from attack during a fighter sweep over Negros Island in the Philippines, Maj McGuire risked a hazardous maneuver at low altitude, crashed, and was killed.

 The group flew many missions to support ground forces on Luzon during the first part of 1945.
 It also flew escort missions to China and attacked railways on Formosa.
 It began moving to Ie Shima near Okinawa in August but the war ended before the movement was completed.

 During World War II, the 475th Fighter Group was engaged in combat for approximately two years.
 The group completed 3042 missions, (21,701 Sorties) and shot down 551 Japanese aircraft.
 On the other hand, the Group lost only 56 Planes to the Japanese.
 During the war, the Group took part in seven campaigns, and was awarded three Distinguished Unit Citations for outstanding performance of duty in action.
-In addition to Majors Bong and McGuire, the unit boasted such "Aces" of the Pacific War as Col. Charles MacDonald (27), Capt.
+In addition to Major McGuire, the unit boasted such aces of the Pacific War as Col. Charles MacDonald (27), Capt.
 Daniel T. Roberts (14), Lt.
 Francis J. Lent (11), Lt.
 Col. John S. Loisel (11), Capt.
 Elliot Summer (10), plus many more.